-Knowledge Transfer Partnerships provide superb opportunities to develop closer links with industrial partners, enabling the development of commercially relevant teaching materials, discovery of new research questions and generating research impact.
+Knowledge Transfer Partnerships provide superb opportunities to develop closer links with external partners, such as companies and nonprofits, enabling the development of commercially relevant teaching materials, discovery of new research questions and generating research impact.
 By applying your knowledge and expertise to important business challenges you can develop rich case studies and undergraduate/postgraduate projects, and publish new journal articles and conference papers.

-Whilst 'Knowledge Transfer' was initially intended and is often construed as being from the university/academic into the business, it is clear that it also happens in reverse, as well as being co-created in the partnership.
+Whilst 'Knowledge Transfer' was initially intended and is often construed as being from the university/academic into an organisation, it is clear that it also happens in reverse, as well as being co-created in the partnership.

 Contact the KTP Team